 Template method Usage What it does getLog() Optional Lets you generate trace and error messages for debugging.
 This method appears if you checked Include logging code in the wizard. getParameterPanel() Optional Lets you create a custom property panel for the condition or action.
 The Rule subsystem will provide default controls for some data types.
-For more information, see "Using condition and action properties" on page 79.

-Template method Usage What it does doCondition() Condition Wizard only Required Fulfills the requirements of the EbiCondition interface.
-In this method, you write code that makes comparisons or evaluates property values and returns a boolean value.
-The EbiContext object is passed to doCondition() so you can access the current session, user, and portlet.
-For more information, see "Defining logic for a condition" on page 41. doAction() Action Wizard only Required Fulfills the requirements of the interface.
+For more information, see "Using condition and action properties" on page 59. doCondition() Condition Wizard only Required Fulfills the requirements of the EbiCondition interface.
+In this method, you write code that makes comparisons or evaluates property values and returns a boolean value. rtoquirou The EbiContext object is passed to doCondition() so you can access the current session, user, and portlet.
+For more information, see "Defining logic for a condition" on page 30. doAction() Action Wizard only Required Fulfills the requirements of the interface.
 In this method, you write code that performs actions based on whether the associated condition evaluates to true or false.
 This method typically returns the result of a business rule.
 The result returned might be a simple boolean value or information accessed from a database.
 You can design rules that return formatted content that the portlet can include in its generated content, or you can change the portlet's processing based on the rule's action value.
 The EbiContext object is passed to doAction() so that you can access the current session, user, and portlet.
-For more information, see "Defining logic for an action" on page 43. toString() method Required Returns a String that describes the condition and its current settings as a phrase.
+For more information, see "Defining logic for an action" on page 32.

+Template method Usage What it does toString() method Required Returns a String that describes the condition and its current settings as a phrase.
 Typically, the phrase calls the properties' get methods to include property values.
 The Rule Editor displays this phrase in the rule definition.
-For more information, see "Defining a condition or action rule descriptor" on page 44.